The Lexicons define the Hebrew word Ruach to mean spirit and they define the

 Definition: A Dead Soul is a dead body

-Definition: A Spirit is a person, a character, a personality.
+Definition: A Spirit is a character, a personality.
 It is 'you'.

 2 All the ways of a man are pure in his own eyes, but Jehovah is making an estimate of spirits (Proverbs 16).